dji-sdk/Mobile-SDK-Tutorial/en/iOS/PanoDemo/PanoDemo_en.md

 *If you come across any mistakes or bugs in this tutorial, please let us know using a Github issue, a post on the DJI forum, or commenting in the Gitbook.
 Please feel free to send us Github pull request and help us fix any issues.*

-*Note: For the DJI Inspire 1 and the Phantom 3 Professional, using the DJI SDK and OpenCV Lib*
+*Note: We use DJI Inspire 1 to test the demo project in this tutorial*

 ---